dilanka-rathnasiri/blog/k8s_series/2_k8s_pods.md

 * In Kubernetes, pods are the smallest deployable units of computing
 * Kubernetes pod is one type of the Kubernetes objects
 * A pod can contain one container or a group of tightly coupled containers
+* So, Pods can be considered as abstractions that encapsulate one or more containers
+* In most use cases, we use pods that contain a single container
 * Pods are ephemeral and disposable
-* So, Pods can be viewed as abstractions that encapsulate one or more containers
-* In most use cases, each pod contains a single container

 ## Creating a Pod with a Manifest File